8ta4/quest/DONTREADME.md

 > Can a question be arbitrary text?

 Technically, yes, a question in `quest` can be pretty much any text you want.
 But it is recommended to follow these guidelines:

+- Structure each question as a multiple choice question, including yes/no options.

 - Ensure each question has a single answer in the text.